dmahajan980/gsoc20WorkLog/index.md

 ### Time Period

-17 August - 23 August
+24 August - 31 August

 ### Tasks Completed

 - Updated [PR #63](https://github.com/fluid-lab/gamepad-navigator/pull/63) by adding multiple Grunt tasks for automating the process of creating a release on GitHub.
 The first grunt tasks creates a zip file, the second task updates the `version` in the `manifest.json` and `package.json` files, and the third task creates a release on GitHub.
+- Searched and looked for approaches to trigger event hooks.